The original digital native

 ‘To my children: Never make fun of helping me with computer stuff.

 I taught you how to use a spoon.”

 Ruby hates that tired old trope, mums and grandmas are far more tech-savvy than society gives us credit for.

 And she would know, she was taught to use a spoon while her mother learned to use a computer.
 And it wasn’t like today.
 Her mum had to practically build it herself and there was no such thing as software.

-A few years later, on top of being a mother to four kids, Ruby's mum trained government employees in to implement financial software when it eventually did arrive.
+A few years later, on top of being a mother to four kids, Ruby’s mum trained government employees how to implement financial software when it eventually did arrive.

 So it can come as no surprise that Ruby grew up to co-found Spike in 1994, one of Australia’s first internet companies – whose first contract was to build Toyota’s very first website.
 Spike grew quickly on the back of the Internet boom, eventually raising $35.7 million in a public share offer and listing on the stock market in 1999.